pinkpong111/instability-dynamics-multi-agent/README.md

 **Why self-reinforcement is the default response**

 An agent that has converged toward a local optimum has formed an attractor.
-When an external vector influence arrives that conflicts with this attractor, the attractor's gradient structure naturally pushes the agent to deepen its current orientation — not to accommodate the incoming vector.
+When an external vector influence arrives that conflicts with this attractor, the attractor's basin dynamics naturally push the agent to deepen its current orientation — not to accommodate the incoming vector.

 This is not a design flaw.
-It is the expected behavior of any optimization process near a local optimum: the gradient points inward, reinforcing the current solution.
-Accommodation requires the agent to escape its attractor basin, which demands energy that exceeds the local gradient — a structurally unlikely event without external mediation.
+It is the expected behavior of any optimization process near a local optimum: the basin dynamics point inward, reinforcing the current solution.
+Accommodation requires the agent to escape its attractor basin, which demands energy that exceeds the local restoring force — a structurally unlikely event without external mediation.

 ```
 Mature vector space: